Brexit, EU and eCommerce

 How to run your eCommerce business after Bexit

 How to clear the fog?
 First of all, get help, you can’t do it alone.
 And even if you could, you should have better things to do than compliance.
 From who then?
 Who is right and what solutions do you need?
 Don’t take the first advice at face value, the understanding of issues is not necessarily any better in a multinational consultancy than your auditor.
-Question their advice and get a second and 3rd opinion on issues that matter to you.
+Question their advice and get a second and even a 3rd opinion on issues that matter to you.
 Don’t rely only on your existing partners.

 You do not have to clear the fog completely either.
 Advanced solutions are available that automate the navigation in the fog.
-Building your navigation yourself might sound like a clever idea, in reality, however, in 99% of the cases the sum of parts far exceeds the cost of a well built single solution.
+Building your navigation yourself might sound like a clever idea but, in reality, in 99% of the cases the sum of parts far exceeds the cost of a well built single solution.
 That is already without the stress and cost of keeping you and your solution updated.

 Have a talk with us about eCommerce